-Figure 1 – S-121 Implementation Model

-The model in Figure 1 shows the major classes, but it also shows collection classes.
+The model in the Product Specification Figure C-14 shows the major classes, but it also shows collection classes.
 The collection classes are abstract and make the model look simpler but are not directly implemented.
 Also this model does not show the details of the S121_FeatureUnit and S121_SpatialAttributeType class.

-The model in Figure 2 shows all of the implementation classes without the collection classes except for the details of the S121_FeatureUnit and S121_SpatialAttributeType which are shown separately.
+The model in Figure 1 shows all of the implementation classes without the collection classes except for the details of the S121_FeatureUnit and S121_SpatialAttributeType which are shown separately.
 Otherwise the figure would be too complex to read.
 Note that there are many more relationships shown when only the instantiable classes are exposed.